apache/cordova-docs/www/docs/en/dev/guide/cli/index.md

     specific language governing permissions and limitations
     under the License.

-title: Creating your first Cordova app
+title: Creating an App
 description: Learn how to create your first Cordova hybrid app using Cordova CLI.
-toc_title: Create your first app
+toc_title: Creating an App
 ---

-# Create your first Cordova app
+# Creating an App

 This guide shows you how to create  a JS/HTML Cordova application and deploy them to various native mobile platforms using the `cordova` command-line interface (CLI).
 For detailed reference on Cordova command-line, review the [CLI reference]